 In our programs, we make heavy use of inspirational videos.
 The reason is because they often deliver important messages in a powerful way.
 They are also highly relevant.
 We know this because they are getting millions of views on Youtube, Facebook and other social media sites.
 Modern media can be a very effective pathway into the hearts and minds of our children.

 As adults, we should stay connected to what our children are interested in, much of which is actually quite positive.
 You will find powerful lyrics in new popular songs.
 You will see athletes and other stars being great role models.
 Play video games or fantasy sports with them, and you’ll find many connections to positive messages to motivate your children.
-If you’re lucky, you’ll also get to discover the child inside of you again.
+My friend told me that they found League of Legends to connect with their children through.
+They decided to get some LoL accounts so they could play together.
+If you’re considering getting into video gaming, you’ll probably want to get some gear for yourself in order to challenge your child through the game.
+However, there is a wide range of equipment out there.
+For example, when looking at gear like chairs for gaming, you should consider that they are not only more comfortable, but they are also great for your posture and therefore overall health.
+Yes, they might be a little more expensive but it’s definitely a good investment in the long run as they usually last for years.
+This will allow you to comfortably game and bond with your children.
+If you’re lucky, you’ll get to discover the child inside of you again.

 A great mentor of mine once told me that the primary responsibility of a parent is to enable our children to survive without us.
 There is much truth in his statement, but I don’t want my children to just survive, I want them to thrive, and I want their lives to transcend mine.
 The primary driver of this is to help motivate them to find their purpose and light a fire within them to do as much as possible with this great opportunity we call life.
 I hope the strategies above help you to help your children find their fire within.